-Next we have The Man in Black, Walter O'Dim (Matthew McConaughey).
-This character is on s mission to bring down the dark tower and unleash hell on seemingly infinite number universes that the Dark Tower protects.
-The guy was an evil and an extremely powerful sorcerer, but he is also very calm and sly.
-He is extremely confident in his abilities, has been on his quest for a very long time, and is entertained by his twisted relationship with The Gunslinger.
-Matthew McConaughey plays alll of this really well.
+Finally, there was the Man in Black (Matthew McConaughey).
+This character was on a mission to bring down the Dark Tower in order to unleash hell on seemingly infinite number universes that the Dark Tower protects.
+The guy was an evil and extremely powerful sorcerer, but he was also very calm and sly.
+He was extremely confident in his abilities, had been on his quest for a very long time, and was entertained by his twisted relationship with the Gunslinger.
+Matthew McConaughey played all of this really well.
 He was evil, but very much enjoyed the road that he was on, and it made him a dangerous and entertaining antagonist.

 Con: Too Short, Too Shallow (-8pts)

-This movie throws so much at its audienc.
-This is an incredibly interesting and massive "world" created, by the great mind of Stephen King, over the course of eight books.
-This is just one movie and the filmmakers decided to keep it on the shorter side.
-Being only about an hour and a half, this movie introduces so much but simply does not have time to delve deep into the source material.
-It would be fine if the filmmakers threw a lot in this movie, but kept most of it as Easter eggs for those who have read the books.
-Instead, they focused on everything and elaborated on nothing.
+This movie threw a lot at its audience.
+This was an incredibly interesting and massive world created by the mind of Stephen King over the course of eight books.
+Yet this was just one movie and the filmmakers decided to keep it on the shorter side.
+Being only about an hour and a half, this movie introduced a lot, but simply did not have the time to dive deep into the source material.

 Pro: World Introduction (+4pts)

-While this movie fails to elaborate on anything, the novie does a good job of introducing interesting concepts that keep the audience wanting to know more.
-There were a lot of things th kept me wanting to see how they came to be involved, where they came from, and what they are capable of.
-This is a truly fascinating "world" (figure of speech; there are many worlds within this "world".
+While this movie failed to properly develop almost anything, the movie did a good job of introducing interesting concepts that kept the audience wanting to know more.
+There were a lot of things that kept me wanting to see how they related to the story, where they came from, and what they are capable of.
+This is a truly fascinating world there, although there are many worlds within this "world".
 The filmmakers did not do well at developing much of what they introduced, but they introduced enough to get me intrigued with the world and while leaving me wanting to see more.

 Con: Earth (-3pts)

-This plot takes Jake and The Gunslinger on a journey that starts with Jake on Earth.
-Then it takes Jake to Mid-World where he meets The Gunslinger.
-Then they need to go back to Earth.
-Then they need to leave Earth again to stop the Man in Black.
-Now if you have read The Dark Tower II: The Drawing of the Three, jumping back and forth between worlds should not have surprised you.
-It is totally in line with the nature of The Dark Tower universe.
-However, that worked well in the books because there was ample time to develop multiple worlds.
-Jumping back and forth between worlds would have worked better in the television format.
-For this film, it felt like a shame that we saw so much of Earth (a world we already know well) and did see nearly enough of Mid-World (a world we wanted to see much more of.
+If you have read The Dark Tower II: The Drawing of the Three, jumping back and forth between worlds should not have surprised you.
+It was totally in line with the nature of The Dark Tower series.
+However, it worked well in the books because there was enough time to develop multiple worlds.
+Jumping back and forth between worlds would have worked better in the television format, but—for this film—it felt like a shame that we saw so much of Earth—a world we already know well—and did see nearly enough of Mid-World—a world we wanted to see much more of.
 Then there was the fact that the story kept jumping back and forth within a short run-time, which resulted in a story that felt pretty incoherent.

 Pro: The Action (+5pts)

 There was not a ton of action in this movie, but the action, that was there, was fun to watch.
-The film does a great job of depicting Roland's mastery of the guns in his hands, as well as how well he handles himself in a gunfight.
-The film showcases The Gunslinger's skill, and the legendary power of his revolvers, by letting him build up a massive kill count in the short hour and a half run-time.
+The film did a great job of depicting Roland's mastery of the guns in his hands, as well as how well he could handle himself in a gunfight.
+The film showcased the Gunslinger's skill, and the legendary power of his revolvers, by letting him build up a massive kill count in the short hour and a half run-time.
 The story definitely needed some work, but the action was pretty entertaining while it was happening.

 Con: Book Fans vs. Non-Book Fans (-3pts)